 Based in Greenwood Village, CO, Colorado State University’s Global Campus offers 100% online classes backed by the resources and reputation of a major state university.
 CSU’s online bachelor’s degree in criminal justice and law enforcement administration offers students an opportunity to combine managerial skills with knowledge of law enforcement to ensure that departments and agencies continue to run smoothly and efficiently.

-- Analyze, from a restorative justice perspective, the needs of victims and offenders as well as the involved community as an alternative to satisfying abstract legal principles or punishing the offender.
+- Analyze, from a restorative justice perspective, the needs of victims, offenders, and the community

-- Appreciate the investigative profession as a scientific field; sample and apply physical science methods to solve forensic problems.
+- Appreciate the investigative profession as a scientific field

 In addition to the major in criminal justice and law enforcement administration, students can add a minor specialization in a number of related fields such as emergency management, forensics, and public and non-profit management.
 Colorado State University’s Global Campus is regionally accredited by the Higher Learning Commission of the of the North Central Association of Colleges and Schools.